3 Ways to Get Better MPG's

 3. Weight Load: Less Weight = More Money

 You can go the extra mile to lighten the load your car carries around by upgrading your heavier parts to lighter ones.
-Simple things—like investing in aluminum exhaust, headers, starters, alternators, carbs, pulleys, and radiators—all go a long way in removing serious poundage.
+Simple things—like investing in an aluminum exhaust, headers, starters, alternators, carbs, pulleys, and radiators—all go a long way in removing serious poundage.
 You can also get lighter hoses, belts, plug wires, tires, rims, headlights, shocks, and more.

 Sometimes the best ways to save involve spending a little extra on a one-time upgrade, in order to reap the benefits: less spending for the life of the car.
 It's similar to spending a few extra pennies to get the organic food, or upgrading your light bulbs and windows to save on electricity.
 You'll easily gain back more than twice as much as you spent in cost savings from the upgrades.